AN ENGLISH CUBIST

 |Is commissioned by T. E. Lawrence ('Lawrence of Arabia') to make portrait drawings for the de-luxe edition of his book Seven Pillars of Wisdom.
 Lawrence's own portrait is painted by WR in a room at 2 Coleherne Terrace, Earl's Court, SW10.
 This room, rented from the artist William McCance, is used by WR as a studio until ? late 1924.
 Lawrence later writes of Roberts, 'He makes help difficult sometimes, and yet I feel that I would like the oyster if I had any tool strong enough to pry it open' (to Eric Kennington, 26 June 1923).||1923||Moves to 18 Fitzroy Street, W1.||Four-year-old John Roberts is dropped, and spends several months in hospital, eventually being operated on at the London Hospital by a surgeon named Milne, who receives a portrait of Sarah in payment.|

-Roberts in his studio c.1923 (with Girl in Mauve Hat (aka Sarah) on the easel)
+Roberts in his studio c.1923 (with Girl in Mauve Hat (aka Sarah and The Violet Hat) on the easel)

 the war years.||Around this time makes experiments with etching perhaps through a link with the distinguished printmaker Agnes Miller Parker, who was married to William McCance, and/or the opportunity to use facilities at the Central School.||Contributes etchings to a Harold Monro chapbook.|